tractor12.jpg

 The real estate sector in Gurgaon is not only shaken in its money-form, the weak foundation of its high-rising concrete-steel-glass form corresponds to the thin base of its inflated share-holder value.

-One Response to “Content List of Published Newsletters – Last Update: October 2009”
+6 Responses to “Content List of Published Newsletters – Last Update: January 2013”

 1. [...] in welcher eine Reihe multinationaler Konzerne “tätig” sind, produzieren u.a. ein Newsletter (die aktuelle Augabe hier) und [...]